-This did not go over well with Protestants.
-They loudly proclaimed that Gregory was the Antichrist that the New Testament mentions, as he had changed time itself.
+Protestant and Orthodox countries rejected the new calendar for religious reasons.
+They loudly proclaimed that Gregory was the Antichrist that the New Testament mentions, as he had changed time and the seasons.

-Surprisingly, many “civilized” countries did not change to the January date until relatively recently.
+Surprisingly, many developed countries did not adhere to January 1 as New Year’s Day until relatively recently.
 Most of the British territories did not make the change until 1752, and Russia waited until after their 1917 revolution.

-Many different celestial factors and calendars affected New Year’s history around the world.
-Most people are aware of the movable dates of the Chinese New Year and the Jewish New Year (Rosh Hashanah).
-But across the globe the start of a new year varies in different cultures.
-Ethiopia starts its year on September 11; some parts of India celebrate the festival on dates based on the Hindu calendar; and the tiny area of Gwaun Valley in Wales uses the archaic Julian calendar and celebrates January 13 as the start of a new year.
+Most people are aware of the moveable dates of the Chinese New Year and the Jewish New Year (Rosh Hashanah).
+Even in countries that have a fixed calendar, the first day of the new year can vary widely.
+Ethiopia starts its year on September 11.
+Some parts of India celebrate the festival on dates based on the Hindu calendar.
+Interestingly, the tiny area of Gwaun Valley in Wales uses the archaic Julian calendar and celebrates January 13 as the start of a new year.

-Ultimately, January 1st stands as the start of the year in most places due to political elections in Rome that took place thousands of years ago.
-But science has noted that factors such as the time it takes the earth to circle the sun and the distance to the sun is unstable.
+Ultimately, January 1 became the start of the year due to political elections in Rome that took place thousands of years ago.
+Fortunately, today, January 1 occurs at the same time of the year, thanks to the adoption of the new, fixed calendars.
+However, science has noted that astronomical factors, such as the time it takes the earth to circle the sun and the distance to the sun, are unstable.
 Perhaps this will necessitate another change in the calendar that will move the start of the year to a different date.
-Time will tell.
+Only time will tell.